aditya-patil301/Student_Marks_Grade_System/README.md

 1. Ensure you have a C compiler installed like GCC.

-2. Download the program file (StudentMarksGradeSystem.c).
+2. Download the program file (studentMarksGradeSystem.c).

 3. Compile the program using your C compiler.